quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 retransmitted.

-A receiver that delivers stream data to the application as an ordered byte stream MUST deliver the reliable portion before surfacing the stream reset error.
+A receiver that delivers stream data to the application as an ordered byte stream MUST deliver all bytes up to the Reliable Size before surfacing the stream reset error.
 As described in (Section 3.2 of {{RFC9000}}), it MAY deliver data beyond that offset to the application.

 ## Multiple RELIABLE_RESET_STREAM / RESET_STREAM frames {#multiple-frames}

 The initiator MAY send multiple RELIABLE_RESET_STREAM frames for the same stream in order to reduce the Reliable Size.
-Sending a RESET_STREAM frame is equivalent to sending a RELIABLE_RESET_STREAM frame with a Reliable Size of 0.
+It MAY also send a RESET_STREAM frame, which is equivalent to sending a RELIABLE_RESET_STREAM frame with a Reliable Size of 0.

-The iniator MUST NOT increase the Reliable Size.
+When sending multiple frames for the same stream, the iniator MUST NOT increase the Reliable Size.
 When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application before surfacing the stream reset error.
 It MUST NOT expect the delivery of any data beyond that byte offset.

+Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size to be received after a RELIABLE_RESET_STREAM frame with a lower Reliable Size.
+The receiver MUST ignore any RELIABLE_RESET_STREAM frame that increases the Reliable Size.

 When sending another RELIABLE_RESET_STREAM or RESET_STREAM frame for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

-Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size to be received after a RELIABLE_RESET_STREAM frame with a lower Reliable Size.
-The receiver MUST ignore any RELIABLE_RESET_STREAM frame that increases the Reliable Size.

 # Security Considerations